borkenware/spoonfeed/CONFIGURING.md

 Whether Spoonfeed should generate a web server for pre-rendering the Preact app.

 - `ssr.http2` - boolean (default: `false`)<br>
 Whether the HTTP server should be a HTTP/2 server.
+Requires a valid SSL certificate.<br>
+**Note**: When enabled, browsers not supporting HTTP/2 will be unable to connect.

+- `ssr.redirectInsecure` - boolean (default: `false`)<br>
+Redirects plain HTTP requests to HTTPS.
 Requires a valid SSL certificate.

 - `ssr.ssl.key` - string (default: `null`)<br>
 Path to the SSL private key.
 It'll be copied in the build target folder.